-ORCA Foundation found its humble beginnings during a hike between two friends, Tony Lubner (left in photo) and Mark Valentine (not present in photo), on the Robberg Peninsula.
-Tony and Mark noticed silverfish, a staple in the dolphin diet, being caught by foreign boats in the distance.
-In the weeks following, dolphins began to disappear from the bay.
-Not surprisingly, the cause for their disappearance was the dissipating food source; silverfish were almost removed from the bay entirely by fisherman.
-This event raised many concerns for the citizens of beautiful Plettenberg Bay, which is home to some of the most amazing marine wildlife animals, including bottlenose dolphins, humpback dolphins, common dolphins, orca whales, humpback whales, southern right whales and great white sharks.
-In response to these concerns, Tony and Mark created an educational wing to add to their pre-existing marine eco-tourism company, Ocean Blue Adventures.
-This addition focused on marine education, conservation, and research, and was aptly named Ocean Research Conservation Africa, or ORCA for short.
-When the program first started in 2000, its prime target was to assist with the development of a bay management plan through supporting its first research students: Kyle Smith and Kelley King.
-A partnership was born between the government organization, Cape Nature, to police the Bay.
-ORCA provided the needed equipment and Cape Nature enforced the law.
-Within a couple of months, no illegal boats could be found in the bay.
+The ORCA Foundation found its humble beginnings during a hike between two friends (Tony Lubner and Mark Valentine) on the Robberg Peninsula.
+The beautiful bay it shelters contains some of the most amazing marine marine top predator species, including bottlenose dolphins, common dolphins, Indian Ocean humpback dolphins, humpback whales, southern right whales, brydes whales, Cape fur seals and great white sharks.
+In response to their concerns about the conservation status of many of these charismatic species, Tony and Mark decided to create an educational wing to add to their pre-existing marine eco-tourism company, Ocean Blue Adventures.
+This addition would focused on marine research, conservation and education, and was aptly named Ocean Research Conservation Africa, or ORCA for short.
+When the program first started in 2000, its prime target was to assist with the development of a bay management plan through supporting its first research students from the Rhodes University: Kyle Smith and Kelley King.

-It wasn’t long before the community started noticing improvements and expressing curiosity about the different “works in progress” at the foundation.
-The local interest and desire to help ORCA’s cause snow-balled into what is now the volunteer program, where people from all over the world come to dedicate their time and help progress ORCA’s education, research and conservation initiatives.
+It wasn’t long before the community started noticing their efforts and expressing curiosity about the different “works in progress” at the foundation.
+The local interest and desire to help ORCA’s cause eventually snow-balled into what is now the volunteer program, where people from all over the world come to dedicate their time to support the ORCA Foundation’s research, conservation and education initiatives.